idealkingdom/ai-companion/README.md

-# ai-companion
+# Specs ai-companion
-A AI assistant coding tool with simple interface and freedom to use with your own running llm model or inference.
+An AI assistant coding tool with simple interface and freedom to use with your own running llm model or inference.